diagrams/diagrams-doc/manual/diagrams-manual.rst

 > translateX <$> ui <*> circle 2

-But wait a minute, it isn't moving!
+`diagrams-cairo`:pkg: includes a very primitive animation rendering function, `animMain`, which takes an animation and spits out a bunch of image files, one for each frame.
+You can then assemble the generated frames into an animation using, *e.g.*, ``ffmpeg``.
+(More sophisticated animation rendering will be added in future releases.)
+If you use `animMain` to visualize the above animation, however, you will find that all the generated frames look the same---the circle is not moving!

-Actually, it *is* moving, it's just that it gets centered in the output at each instant, so it's as if the window is panning along at the same rate as the circle, with the result that it appears stationary.
+Actually, it *is* moving, it's just that it gets centered in the output at each instant.
+It's as if the viewport is panning along at the same rate as the circle, with the result that it appears stationary.
 The way to fix this is by placing the moving circle on top of something larger and stationary in order to "fix" the